jacobobryant/site/public/post/2019/reflections/index.md

    least have lots of time for side projects.
 I love exploring and I'm a very self-motivated learner.
 I can't give up my freedom.

  - Working in Clojure.
-I was more language-agnostic when I graduated, but after a year each of doing Clojure and non-Clojure full-time, this is important to me.
+I was more agnostic when I graduated, but after a year each of doing Clojure and non-Clojure full-time, this is important to me.